Skip to main content

 7 minutes read

-ULIP, short for Unit-Linked Insurance Plan, is a unique financial product that offers both insurance and investment under a single plan.
-If you want to stay invested for a long period of time, ULIP plans provide the dual benefits of protection in the form of insurance and investment for long-term capital gains.
+ULIP, short for Unit-Linked Insurance Plan, is a unique financial product that combines insurance and investment in a single plan.
+If you want to stay invested for a long period, ULIP plans offer the dual benefits of life protection through insurance and the potential for long-term capital gains through investment.

-Here’s how investment in ULIPs works: you make an investment in a ULIP, and a part of the amount paid goes towards the investment in shares/bonds, and the rest of the amount is utilised as a premium towards an insurance cover.
-A ULIP plan provides you with the flexibility to switch your investment portfolio across equity and debt based on your risk appetite, so that is a bonus!
+Here’s how investment in ULIPs works: when you pay a premium, a part of the amount paid goes towards investing in market-linked funds (equity, debt, or a mix of both), and the rest of the amount is utilised as a premium towards your insurance cover.
+A ULIP plan also provides you with the flexibility to switch your investment portfolio across equity and debt based on your risk appetite, so that is a bonus!

 Key Takeaways